Table of Contents

 2. Distributed inventory

-ShipBob has warehouses strategically placed across Australia (and even some abroad in Europe and North America).
+ShipBob has a number of fulfilment centres strategically placed across the United States (and even some abroad).
 We let you distribute your inventory across multiple warehouses to optimise order delivery times and shipping costs.
 When a customer places an order, it will be picked, packaged, and shipped from the nearest location.
 The reduction in shipping costs can help offset the higher spend due to MOQ requirements in some cases.

 3. Wholesale shipping capabilities